-If it is determined that a business exists apart from the owner's career, the appraiser must then determine what contributes value to the business.
+If it is determined that a business exists apart from the owner's expertise and personal career, the appraiser must then determine what contributes value to the business.

 Any business enterprise is only partially described by its financial statements.
 Accounting conventions employed in preparing standard business financial statements are based upon "cost" (not market value) and focus on "tangible" properties (not intangible properties).
 Intellectual properties like software, patents or databases may be the most valuable property rights owned by a business but may not appear as an asset on its balance sheet.
-Appreciated real estate worth millions may appear at its depreciated asset cost of a few thousand dollars.
+Appreciated real estate worth millions may only appear at its depreciated asset cost of a few thousand dollars.
+This complexity illustrates why we cannot rely on simple multiples of earnings when determining the value of a closely held business.
+While applying multiples of earnings can be meaningful in the world of publicly traded companies, privately owned businesses are far too diverse, even within the same industry to "apply a multiple".
+Our definition of a multiple in the world of closely held business valuation is "a homemade recipe for making a guess-somewhere between a mathematical formula and a shot in the dark."
+Definitely not a reliable way to value a business.